LinuxAtDuke/Intro-to-MySQL/README.md

 	mysql>> CREATE DATABASE colab_class;
 	mysql>> show databases;

+  * Before we grab some data, we need to run one more command that will help us out later.
+This will allow us to load data from a local source near the end of the lab:

+	mysql>> SET GLOBAL local_infile=1;

   * We need data to add to our database--grab the class files from the github repository